qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/networkanalysis.rst

       :local:
       :depth: 1

 .. _qgisserviceareafromlayer:

 Service area (from layer)
 -------------------------
 Returns all the edges or parts of edges of a network that can be reached within a distance or a time, starting from a point layer.
-This allows evaluation of accessibility within a network, eg what are the places I can navigate to on a road network without spending cost greater than a given value (the cost can be distance or time).
+This allows evaluation of accessibility within a network, e.g. what are the places I can navigate to on a road network without spending cost greater than a given value (the cost can be distance or time).

 Parameters